 It is easy to talk about how technology is changing the way people work – so long as the story revolves around particular tools and devices such as laptops and mobiles.
 Yet there is a whole world of technology surrounding the workforce today that rarely gets a mention: the physical environment in which people work.
 Increasingly equipped with sensors and empowered by intelligent devices, this environment is able to take measurements and make adjustments autonomously.
 With these capabilities, workplaces constantly optimise themselves to best suit the needs of employees, measuring without intrusion and adapting without imposition.

 Paul Chaplin leads new ideas development for Konica Minolta’s Business Innovation Centre in Europe.
-At London Tech Week’s event, the Future of Work Summit, he will present a story titled ‘Towards a Science of the Workplace’ in a keynote on 13 June, beginning at 9.40 AM at WeWork, 9 Devonshire Square, EC2M 4YF.
+At London Tech Week’s event, the Future of Work Summit, he will present a story titled ‘Towards a workplace enlightenment' in a keynote on 13 June, beginning at 9.50 AM at WeWork, 9 Devonshire Square, EC2M 4YF.